kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/03-database-storage/02a-saving-stores-and-mixins.md

   p It works! #{store.name}
 ```

-Output will show `It works!
-Abercrombie & Fitch`
+Output will show `It works Abercrombie & Fitch`

 ### Why did that work?
 - We passed in an object that was a store `+storeForm({ name: 'Abercrombie & Fitch'})`